andrewmarklloyd/pi-sensor-light-demo/README.md

     ```
 - At this point the SD card is fully configured and can be safely ejected

 - Insert the SD card into the Pi and power it up.
-After a few minutes the installation will complete and you can navigate to http://<pi-hostname.local>:3000 in your web browser to view the Web IDE
+After a few minutes the installation will complete and you can navigate to http://`hostname`.local:3000 in your web browser to view the Web IDE, using the `hostname` you set when writing the pi.

 ## Configuring the Smart Outlet